-Civil infractions, including most traffic offenses, are defined as an act or omission which is not considered a crime.
+Civil infractions, including most traffic and parking offenses, are defined as an act or omission which is not considered a crime.

 If you have been issued a Municipal Civil Infraction for a property issue, the City of Grandville Code Enforcement Officer will inform you of your obligations.